 Treating a UTI at home is relatively easy, but there are a few tricks to the trade.
-Anyon who has been unfortunate enough to suffer recurrent UTIs will have their go-to strategies the moment they feel an infection coming on, but if this is your first time, welcome.
+Anyon who has been unfortunate enough to suffer recurrent UTIs will have their go-to strategies the moment they feel an infection coming on, but if this is your first time, welcome to hell!

 Obviously if things feel like they are going haywire – severe pain, fever, kidney pain or blood in your urine, please go to your local emergency room or doctor.
 You will need to be checked to make sure you don’t have a kidney infection.

 Learn more in Treating a UTI at home, where we detail your options, ranging from free reflexology to herbal medicines.